 As he walks around the SUNY Potsdam campus, Rafael Villa ’19, a double major in arts management and theatre, is constantly greeted by people he knows.
 Villa is one of the most recognizable faces at the College and also one of the most approachable.
-His friendly smile, pleasant demeanor and intelligence have opened up many opportunities for him both academically and professionally.
+His friendly smile, pleasant demeanor and intelligence have opened the door to many opportunities, both academically and professionally.

+Villa is the first student to graduate from SUNY Potsdam’s new arts management program, a brand-new major that provides students with the management and communication skills to effectively operate an arts organization.
 “Everything that I do on campus has to do with management somehow.
-As a stage manager seven times here on campus, I was able to coordinate rehearsals, manage the actors, and help put the shows together.
+As a stage manager, I was able to coordinate rehearsals, manage the actors, and help put the shows together.
 I connect management to the arts and theater and really any artistic platform—that’s how I gained a lot of management skills through my career here at SUNY Potsdam,” Villa said.

 His work within the arts management program has equipped him with leadership skills for graduate school and beyond.
-This semester he worked with his mentor, assistant professor of theater Rivka Rocchio, to stage a production at the St. Lawrence County Jail and the Riverview Correctional Facility.
-“The fascinating thing about that performance is that the actors were both the inmates in addition to our students.
+Last fall he worked with his mentor, assistant professor of theater Rivka Rocchio, to stage a production at the St. Lawrence County Jail and the Riverview Correctional Facility.
+“The fascinating thing about that performance is that the actors were both the inmates our SUNY Potsdam students.
 It was great!
-I was the stage manager, so I helped Rivka direct the show by taking notes for her and being a manager for her,” Villa said.
+I was the stage manager, so I helped Rivka direct the show by taking notes and being a manager for her,” Villa said.
 “I feel like I’m more prepared for the real world because of the things that she has taught me—just to be more organized and to work in a professional space.
 She’s my favorite professor at Potsdam.
 She’s always there as a professor, but she’s also there as a friend,” he said.

 Villa has worked on several productions over the past four years including “Blood Wedding,” “Forbidden Planet,” “Quilters,” the one-act play festival and the ten-minute play festival.
 He has also worked as the light board operator for different dance concerts and he was the production stage manager for the faculty dance concert in the spring of 2018.
 “I feel like management, and being the person who runs a show, is fascinating,” Villa said.